toolbuilder/iterablefu/docs/ChainableIterable.md

 console.log(a)  // prints [1, 1, 1, 1]
 ```

-Returns **ChainableIterable** if input has more than two items, output sequence
+Returns **ChainableIterable** if input has two or more items, output sequence
 is one shorter than input sequence.
 Otherwise, no items are output.

 ### filter